 Lied van verzet

-Lecture on the book 'Song of Resistance' by Sander Stotijn, with the participation of Jalda Rebling and Diete Oudesluijs.
+Musical performance and presentation on the book 'Song of Resistance' by Sander Stotijn, with the participation of Jalda Rebling and Diete Oudesluijs.
 'Lied van verzet' is the autobiography of Lin Jaldati and Eberhard Rebling.
 They are known as characters in the novel ''t Hooge Nest'' by Roxane van Iperen.
 Sander Stotijn is one of the translators of “Song of Resistance".

 Dancer and singer of Yiddish songs Lin Jaldati, the stage name of Rebekka (Lien) Brilleslijper (1912-1988), grew up in Amsterdam's bustling prewar Jewish neighborhood, as the daughter and granddaughter of market vendors.
 Jaldati participated in solidarity actions for Jewish refugees as early as the 1930s.